This is the engine after a complete rebuild of the cooling system.

 Engine repair - header

-One of the problems of navigating a sailboat that draws 6’6” inches in the shallow Intracoastal waterways in Florida is the inevitability of the occasional grounding.
-This does not normally cause damage for a long keel boat like Britannia, because the bottom is mostly soft black mud, but depending on how hard she goes on it can be a quite a trial to refloat.
+One of the problems of navigating a sailboat that draws 6’3” inches in the shallow Intracoastal waterways in Florida is the inevitability of the occasional grounding.
+This does not normally cause damage for a long keel boat like Britannia, because the bottom is mostly soft black mud, but depending on how hard she goes on, it can be a quite a trial to refloat.
 With any attempt to refloat, the propeller, that is whirling madly only a few feet from the muddy bottom is certain to disturb lots of silt and sludge that can be drawn into an engine water cooling intake and cause havoc.

 Most freshwater cooled marine diesel engines operate on similar cooling principles.
 Simply put, cold seawater is drawn in by the engine pump and this cools the hot fresh water in the engine, through a heat exchanger.
 The residual warmed seawater is then pumped out of the back of the boat usually through the exhaust.

-The large mesh filters fitted to most boats’ seawater intakes will capture large lumps of debris like sea grass and even fish, but minute particles of sand and sludge can still pass through, clogging first the neoprene impeller pump then working their way into the engine's heat exchanger(s) and cooling passageways.
+The large mesh filters fitted to most boats’ seawater intakes will capture large lumps of debris like sea grass and even tiny fish, but minute particles of sand and sludge can still pass through, clogging first the neoprene impeller pump then working their way into the engine's heat exchanger(s) and cooling passageways.
 The first sign of this is often a rise in the engine's temperature along with a reduction in revolutions and performance.
-I had noticed all of these things during a few day sails and decided to investigate
+I had noticed all of these things during a few day-sails and decided to investigate

 The impeller was completely stripped of its vains.I started at the engine main filter and found the inside gauze was completely blocked with black mud.
 Next the plate on the front of the Jabsco seawater pump was removed and to my utter amazement the impeller vanes had completely vanished leaving only the hub on the shaft!
 This must have happened when the primary filter become completely clogged, causing the impeller to run dry and shred the vanes.
 There is only one place the broken bits can then go - straight into the bowels of the engine.

 this si the oil cooler for the engine and gearbox.The first place the water went after the pump was into the oil heat exchanger located right at the back of the engine in a most awkward to reach part of the motor.
 I removed the inlet water hose and poked a finger inside feeling just soft rubber and dirt!
 This meant removing the double barreled oil cooler that was no easy task with a bulkhead in the way.
-I finally managed to get it off the engine and using long nosed pliers I pulled as many bits of impeller out as I could then back flushed the twin pipes with a water hose.
+I finally managed to get it off the engine and using long nosed pliers I pulled as many bits of impeller out as I could, then back flushed the twin pipes with a water hose.

 The next path for the raw seawater was to the larger engine heat exchanger that was also partially blocked with tiny bits of the impeller and lots of sludge.
-This was when I concluded that there was nothing else for it but to completely dismantle and clean all the seawater passageways in this big engine.
+This was when I concluded that there was nothing else for it, but to completely dismantle and clean all the seawater passageways in this big engine.

 DISMANTLING.